qo0b/qo0b.github.io/README.md

 This portfolio consists of data and data-adjacent analyses of the mobile game World Flipper.
-Please view the site directly at qo0b.github.io.
+Please view the site directly [here](qo0b.github.io).